 Types of Incontinence and Its Frequently Asked Questions

 Which Is the Most Common Type of Incontinence?

 The two most common types of incontinence are stress and urge incontinence, known as overactive bladder.
 Women are more prone to incontinence when compared to men, mainly because of menopause, pregnancy, and childbirth.
-Urinary incontinence is common in elderly and can be treated.
+Urinary incontinence is common in the elderly and can be treated.

 Can Stress Incontinence Be Cured?

 Yes, stress incontinence can be treated.
 Treatments that are available reduce the effects and or severity of incontinence.
 It is wise to see a doctor when you notice signs of incontinence and do not try to treat yourself.
-In some cases stress incontinence can be remitted and return a patient to continence.
+In some cases, stress incontinence can be remitted and return a patient to continence.

 Why Am I Peeing While Coughing?

 The most common cause of urinating while coughing is because bladder muscles are weak.
 Weekend muscles relax the pelvic floor muscles, causing the urine to leak through the urethra and then out of the body.